 APIs- a tad bit technical.

 The above list looks very simplistic.
-But a quick glance at various low code platforms show you the stark reality.
-In other words, API Driven Development is still just a wishful thinking than a reality among low code platforms.
+But a quick glance at various low code platforms shows you the stark reality.
+In other words, API Driven Development is still just wishful thinking than a reality among low code platforms.
 This is one space WaveMaker scores far ahead of its competition.
 This is one of the features that is going to make you ready for app building in the modern digital world.